 Leadership Fairfax Institute

-The Leadership Fairfax Institute (LFI) is a 10-month program that provides a forum for representatives of the business, nonprofit, and public sectors to strengthen themselves as professionals and community leaders.
-Participants will gain a better understanding of the issues and opportunities facing Fairfax County.
-Through training, study groups and interaction with community decision makers, Leadership Fairfax develops leaders with vision and commitment.
-Our highly sought after faculty are all certified leadership coaches and provide 3.0 level curriculum with a “coach approach” to leadership development.
+The Leadership Fairfax Institute (LFI) is a 10-month program that provides a forum for established leaders of the business, nonprofit, and government sectors.
+Participants will deepen leadership competencies, hone leadership vision, and gain a better understanding of the issues and opportunities facing Fairfax County.
+Through training, study groups and interaction with community decision makers, Leadership Fairfax further develops leaders with vision and commitment.
+Our highly sought after faculty are experienced in leadership education and most are certified leadership coaches.
+They provide 3.0 level curriculum with a “coach approach” to leadership development.

-Tuition for the Leadership Fairfax program is $4,900.
-If accepted and enrolled into the program, you and/or your organization will be obligated for the full tuition fee of $4,900 payable by September 3, 2019.
+Tuition for the LFI Program is $5,400.
+If accepted and enrolled into the program, you and/or your organization will be obligated for the full tuition fee of $5,400 payable by the start of the program.

 Tuition covers all program costs, plus: